pochka15/linda/Readme.md

 ## Others

 - in order to run application you need to be a superuser.
 It's necessary for the communication via FIFO.
-- Pipes are stored at: /tmp/fifos
+- Pipes are stored at: /tmp.
+But you can edit it in the CommunicationService
 - testing framework: [doctest](https://github.com/doctest/doctest)